Juliepvr/snakemake_metagenomic/README.md

 - **"data"** : either a link called "data", to the fastq files ; or a directory called "data" , containing the fastq files; format {sample}_1.fastq.gz and {sample}_2.fastq.gz
 - **"envs"** : a directory containing the conda environments env.yaml and checkm.yaml
 - **"scripts"** : a directory containing the python scripts to be used by snakemake
-- *"config.yaml"* : a file containing paths to a database.dmnd (created with diamond makedb, see https://github.com/bbuchfink/diamond) annotation files and sequence length, adjust this to your own data
+- *"config.yaml"* : a file containing paths to a database.dmnd (created with diamond makedb, see https://github.com/bbuchfink/diamond), the directory containing annotation files and the sequence length, adjust this to your own data
 - *"Snakefile"* : the snakefile itself, containing the tasks and their execution order
 - *"cluster.json"* : a file containing the specifications per task, such as time allowed to run, nr of cores, project, ...
 - *"custombash.sh"* : a bash script to setup the environment on a cluster